navpil/gupai/docs/DevNotes.md

 Provide more AI players for **Tiu-U** - now there is only one.

 As for **TsungShap** (classic) - it is difficult to provide more players - there are almost no choices to make.
+The discard tile is pretty arbitrary but is not random - maybe this should be changed.

 **SpielDomino TsungShap** lacks the strategy of discarding a tile.
 I'm not sure what the strategy should actually be, so I'm leaving it as is for now.